 I offer this to the reader because I understand that letting go is complicated and not something any of us can do easily.
 I admit that in sorting this out, I found myself in some scary and dark places.
 I wish that I’d had someone to talk it through with.
 I didn’t.

-I offer this to the reader so that those who have become victims of a a loved ones death by suicide will understand that you are enough.
+I offer this to the reader so that those of you who have become victims of a loved one’s death by suicide will understand that you are enough.
 You did your best and it was good enough and nothing could have stopped your loved one from completing an unthinkable act.
-Give yourself credit for where you were in your thinking and understanding then and the movement to where you are now.
+Give yourself credit for where you were in your thinking and understanding then, and the movement to where you are now.

 I write this to honor those who have found constructive ways of celebrating those who chose to leave this life.
 I accept that their reasons were their own.
 I will not judge anyone’s decision for making the exit.
 I am thankful to know families who remember with courage and grace.